wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 Because SSVEP can accurately detect what is gazing, unlike eye-tracking and other technologies that have been used in AR glasses/VR, **it can respond to small targets and can distinguish between gazing at the actual outside world and gazing at the digital world on the glasses.**

-In addition, Dr. Nakanishi mentioned that, although brain wave measurement devices cause unnaturalness when worn on a daily basis, **embedding electrodes that can measure brain waves in AR/VR head-mounted devices will be more compatible in terms of convenience and practicality.**
+In addition, Dr. Nakanishi mentioned that, although brain wave measurement devices cause unnaturalness when worn on a daily basis, **embedding electrodes that can measure brain waves in AR/VR head-mounted devices will make them more compatible in terms of convenience and practicality.**

 &nbsp;